-- IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates, which must be made available to program applicants, fellows, and faculty members; ^(Core) - IV.A.1.a) The program's aims must be made available to program applicants, fellows, and faculty members.
-(Core) - IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous independent practice in their subspecialty.
-These must be distributed, reviewed, and available to fellows and faculty members; ^(Core) - IV.A.3. delineation of fellow responsibilities for patient care, progressive responsibility for patient management, and graded supervision in their subspecialty; ^(Core)
+- IV.A.1. a set of program aims consistent with the Sponsoring Institution's mission, the needs of the community it serves, and the desired distinctive capabilities of its graduates; ^(Core) - IV.A.1.a) The program's aims must be made available to program applicants, fellows, and faculty members. ^(Core) - IV.A.2. competency-based goals and objectives for each educational experience designed to promote progress on a trajectory to autonomous practice in their subspecialty.
+These must be distributed, reviewed, and available to fellows and faculty members; (Core) - IV.A.3. delineation of fellow responsibilities for patient care, progressive responsibility for patient management, and graded supervision in their subspecialty; ^(Core)